-Broadening Participation in Computing Alliance Program
+Broadening Participation in Computing Alliance Program (BPC-A)

 The BPC Alliances were established between 2006 and 2009 to increase the number and diversity of college graduates in the computing and computationally-intensive disciplines.
 The Alliances are national and regional collaborations of academic institutions, educators, professional societies, community organizations, and industrial partners.
 They create the best practices, educational resources, advocacy networks, and forums needed to transform computing education.
 In aggregate, the BPC Alliances broadly address issues of engagement and education across the K-20 academic pipeline.
 They are specifically charged with addressing the long standing underrepresentation of many groups within the computing community but, many, if not most, BPC-A activities increase awareness, access, engagement, and inclusion for all students.

 Computing permeates our lives and plays a key role in our economy.
 It provides the basis for much of the Information Technology (IT) innovation that has driven our economic growth in recent decades; it enables almost every sector of our economy; and it underlies many of the recent advances in science and engineering.
 It is not surprising then that computing is among the fastest-growing areas of projected job growth.
 What is surprising is that it is failing to attract many of our students: since 2000, the number of students who arrive at college intending to major in computing is down by 70%, 80% for women.
 College enrollments and degree production in computing majors has also decreased dramatically over this time period, and although there are some recent improvements in enrollments, we are still significantly under producing students with the 21st Century skills that will be needed in a competitive, global economy.
 Recent ACT data, for example, shows projected job growth out-pacing student interest in computing majors by a factor of 5.5.
 The BPC-A Program aims to change that.